sheynkman-lab/zhang_mouse_aging/log.md

 conda activate PoGo
 ```

+# Step  0 - make peptide tables
+Using the scripts from `2024-05-29_Tian_Aging_Mouse_SpliceProt`, I converted the data to cleaner, more readable formats.

 # Step 1 - Peptides 2 PoGo
 This is an R script that takes the peptides and converts them to a PoGo database. <br/>